azamlerc/nsarray-functional/README.md

 `- (NSArray *) matrixMap:(Operation)block objects:(NSArray *)objects;`

-Creates a marrix that is the result of calling the block on every combination of objects from this and the other array.
+Creates a matrix that is the result of calling the block on every combination of objects from this and the other array.

 ```
 [numbers matrixMap:^(id number, id color) {